 A Bit of History

+I graduated from the Georgia Institute of Technology with a degree in Computer Science focused in Software Engineering.
 Shortly thereafter, I worked for CareerBuilder.com as a software engineer and as a team lead primarily working with .NET.

 When it comes to engineering, I believe in going deep rather than wide and have since begun to narrowly focus my professional development efforts.